Common claims questions answered

 During the claims process, can I save my progress and come back to it?

-No, your claim needs to be completed in one session, which is why it’s important that you have all of the required information at the ready.
+I’m afraid not, your claim needs to be completed in one session, which is why it’s important that you have all of the required information at the ready.

 Can I make a claim from overseas?